PPC IN THE PAST

 4) How can I get leads to convert faster?

 Unless you have a low-cost product that consumers can purchase with minimal evaluation, a more fundamental goal is to move people from low purchase intent to high purchase intent.
-Or, moving even earlier in the marketing process, moving cold traffic through a funnel that turns some of them into warm traffic and some of those into customers.
+Or, moving even earlier in the marketing process, which means moving cold traffic through a funnel that turns some of them into warm traffic and some of those into customers.

 In other words, PPC goals need to be defined along the consumer decision path, or through a marketing funnel; not just the end result of new sales.